Aims and Scope

 • to promote interdisciplinary research in the realm of ancient Iranian arts and history;

-• to make ideas, topics, and processes in the targeted fields accessible to anybody interested.
+• to make ideas, topics, and processes in the targeted fields accessible to anyone interested.